Analysis | Joe Biden’s victory speech, annotated

 It’s time to put away the harsh rhetoric, lower the temperature, see each other again.
 Listen to each other again.
 And to make progress, we have to stop treating our opponents as our enemies.
 They are not our enemies.
 They are Americans.
 They’re Americans.

-The Bible tells us to everything there is a season, a time to build, a time to reap, and a time to sow.
+The Bible tells us to everything there is a season, a time to build, a time to reap and a time to sow.
 And a time to heal.
 This is the time to heal in America.

 Now, this campaign is over.
 What is the will of the people?
 What is our mandate?
 I believe it’s this: America has called upon us to marshal the forces of decency, the forces of fairness.
 To marshal the forces of science and the forces of hope in the great battles of our time.
 The battle to control the virus, the battle to build prosperity, the battle to secure your family’s health care.
 The battle to achieve racial justice and root out systemic racism in this country.
 And the battle to save our planet by getting climate under control.